2lambda123/forex/README.md

 # Results

-Scaling the Features, PCA down to 100 dimensions, and the Multilayer Perceptron Model (2 Layers and Logistic Activation Function) provided the best ROC area under the curve and the highest returns.
-The Logistic Regression with Regularization (L1 and L2 were very similar) produced very similar results and provides more interpretability.
+Scaling the Features, PCA down to 100 dimensions, and the Logistic Regression with Regularization model provided the best ROC area under the curve and the highest returns.
+The Multilayer Perceptron Model was a close second.

 #### ROC Curve with Logistic Regression all Candles